Skip to main content

 About the Black Marlin

 The Black Marlin is one of the most recognizable saltwater species in North American waters, classified scientifically as <em>Istiompax indica</em>.
-It belongs to the Billfish group, most commonly found in indo-pacific tropical waters environments.
+It belongs to the Billfish group, most commonly found in indo-pacific offshore environments.
 Anglers target this species for both sport and table fare, and it appears across a broad range of water bodies throughout the United States.

 A typical Black Marlin runs 120 inches in length and weighs around 400 pounds, though fish in prime habitat regularly exceed these averages.
-The all-tackle world record stands at 1560 lbs, set at Peru, making it a legitimate target for anglers chasing personal bests.
+The all-tackle world record stands at 1560 lbs, set at Cabo Blanco, Peru, making it a legitimate target for anglers chasing personal bests.
 Conservation status varies by region — check local regulations before keeping fish, as some waters have slot limits or catch-and-release requirements in place.

 Habitat & Range

-Primary habitat: Indo-Pacific Tropical Waters.
+Primary habitat: Indo-Pacific Offshore.

 The Black Marlin thrives across a wide range of saltwater environments throughout North America.
 Seasonal movements are driven by water temperature — fish tend to move into shallower water during spring and fall feeding periods, and push deeper or seek cover during the heat of summer and cold of winter.
 Understanding these patterns is critical to locating fish consistently across the season.